 The National Park Service issues DWI laws from the Code of Federal Regulation (CFR).
 According to 36 CFR § 4.23, a DWI on the premises of a national park is a federal Class B Misdemeanor.
 The following are the penalties for a DWI on the property of a national park:

 Implied consent laws are applied with DWIs in national parks.
 A person refusing a blood, breath, or urine test can lead to loss of driving privileges on federal land for up to one year.
-Additionally, your penalties may be enhanced if you have a minor in the car, cause property damage and the DWI results in "serious bodily injury" or death.
+Additionally, your penalties may be enhanced if you have a minor in the car, cause property damage, or the DWI results in "serious bodily injury" or death.

 If a person is charged with a DWI on other types of federal land besides national parks, it falls under the Assimilated Crimes Act (ACA).
 Federal DWIs, according to the ACA, are prosecuted according to the Florida laws in federal court.